Ra1issa/hecate/README.md

   <li> [signal-cli](https://github.com/Ra1issa/signal-cli)</li>
 </ol>

-Make sure that they are in the same directory as Hecate, otherwise you will need to modify each repos CArgo.toml and the makefile in signal-cli accordingly.
+Make sure that they are in the same directory as Hecate, otherwise you will need to modify each repos Cargo.toml and the makefile in signal-cli accordingly.

 ## Disclaimer